Indian Film Festival of Melbourne

-The Indian Film Festival of Melbourne (IFFM) is a Victoria State Government-funded annual festival based in Melbourne founded in 2012.
+The Indian Film Festival of Melbourne (IFFM) is an annual festival based in Melbourne founded in 2010.
+It was previously funded by Victoria State Government.
 It is presented by Film Victoria, and the provider is chosen through a tender process.
 The current tender provider is Mind Blowing Films, run by Mitu Bhowmick Lange who is the Festival Director of IFFM.
 The festival has currently been provided with State Government funding until 2018.
 The goal of the film festival is to showcase Indian cinema to the Australian audience.
 The festival has streamed Bollywood films, Indie movies, documentaries, regional cinema from India etc. It also organizes short film competitions, dance competitions and a flag hoisting ceremony since it is during the time of Indian Independence day celebrations in Melbourne.

 History

-The festival was founded in 2012 by the State Government of Victoria.
+It was founded in 2010.
+The State Government of Victoria started funding the festival since 2012.
 It was result of the Liberal Party of Australia (Victorian Division)’s policy "to strengthen Victoria's ties with the Indian film industries".
 The policy was first released in October 2006, was funded in November 2010, and implemented in March 2012 through a tender process.

 Mind Blowing Films, owned by Mitu Bhowmick Lange, won the tender in March 2012 for three years until 2014, and was given one year extensions by the Liberal National Coalition Government for 2015 and 2016.

 In May 2012, The Sydney Morning Herald reported that the company behind the Festival was recycling films already released, and so appeared to be using government money to rebadge a festival it had already been running as a commercial enterprise.